-Robert Trappl(yes, there is a photograph, too © Christian Fischer, derStandard)
+Robert Trappl(yes, there is a photograph, too)

-Robert Trappl is head of the Austrian Research Institute for Artificial Intelligence in Vienna, which was founded in 1984.
-He is teaching obligatory and facultative courses and seminars, among them "Motivation, Emotion, Consciousness", "Science and Medicine", "IT-Systems for Persons with Special Needs", and "Love: A Multidisciplinary Approach" at the Vienna Medical University, and Cognitive Science at the University of Vienna.
-He was professor of Medical Cybernetics and Artificial Intelligence and head of the Institute of Medical Cybernetics and Artificial Intelligence, University of Vienna, for thirty years, and is now professor emeritus.
+General: Robert Trappl is head of the Austrian Research Institute for Artificial Intelligence in Vienna, which was founded in 1984.
+He is Professor Emeritus of Medical Cybernetics and Artificial Intelligence at the Center for Brain Research, Medical University of Vienna.
+He was full professor and head of the Department of Medical Cybernetics and Artificial Intelligence, University of Vienna, for 30 years.

 He is Editor-in-Chief of "Applied Artificial Intelligence: An International Journal" and "Cybernetics and Systems: An International Journal", both published by Taylor & Francis, USA.
 He is author of the 2 hour video series "Introduction to Artificial Intelligence" (in German, Spektrum Videothek, Heidelberg).
-He has been on the editorial board of numerous scientific journals and has been a member of program committes of many national and international conferences.
+He has been on the editorial board of numerous scientific journals and has been a member of program committees of many national and international conferences.

 substitute (1) by ofai.at